 As a part of CAPIC’s requirement for its doctoral academic program members, their graduation requirements must include the completion of an internship experience.
 As part of CAPIC’s requirement for its internship program members, these internship experiences must provide a minimum of 1500 SPE hours, although roughly half of them provide 2000 hours.
 Similarly, as part of CAPIC’s requirement for its postdoctoral program members, these postdoctoral fellowships must provide a minimum of 1500 SPE hours.
 CAPIC program member criteria are provided on the Joining CAPIC page of the CAPIC website.

+CAPIC is a membership organization, like APPIC, and is not an accrediting body.
+Half of our Doctoral Academic Programs are APA-accredited, while the remaining ones are regionally-accredited.
 CAPIC internship membership criteria are based on APPIC membership criteria, with the primary differences being that (a) CAPIC encourages but does not require stipends for interns; and (b) CAPIC requires that multicultural training integrated into the doctoral and postdoctoral internship training program.
-Regarding stipends, APA and APPIC require stipends at all their internships, while roughly half of CAPIC internships provide stipends.
+While it is not a requirement for CAPIC internships to be APA-accredited, a few are.
+Regarding stipends, APA and APPIC require stipends at all their internships, while CAPIC encourages them, with roughly half of CAPIC internships providing stipends.
 CAPIC also conducts ongoing quality assurance reviews that include site visitations by a CAPIC board member or Quality Assurance delegate.
 CAPIC’s Quality Assurance program is explained further on the Quality Assurance page of the CAPIC website.

 CAPIC internships provide comparable training as both APPIC member and APA accredited internships, in terms of professional staff, supervision, training experiences, and the like.